 What is Fair?

 Within five days of the first contact, the debt collector is obligated to send you a validation notice.
 This notice has to have three key pieces of information: how much money that you owe, the person that you owe it to, and what to do if you don’t think that it’s your debt.
 If you don’t think it’s for you, you can send a letter within 30 days of receiving the verification notice.
 Then, the debt collector has to send written proof of your debt, like a copy of your bill.
 The debt collector can contact you in a variety of different ways including by phone, email, mail, and text messaging.
-If you don’t want to the debt collector to contact you, you have the option of sending a letter by mail and requesting that they stop.
+If you don’t want the debt collector to contact you, you have the option of sending a letter by mail and requesting that they stop.
 Legally, the next time that they contact you will either to confirm that they’ll stop contacting you or that they’ll be taking a step forward (filing a lawsuit, etc.)

-Also, in many states, there’s a statute-of-limitations that debt collectors have to abide by when it comes to contacting you about your debt.
+Also, in many states, there are a statute-of-limitations that debt collectors have to abide by when it comes to contacting you about your debt.
 The time-limit usually begins when you fail to make a payment on one of your loans.
 Once a debt is a certain amount of years old, it becomes time-barred.
 But, the rules concerning statute-of-limitations vary in each state and it’s important to research your state’s particular rules before making a move.

 Reporting Illegal Activity

-If you encounter any illegal activity, then there are a couple of places that you can get in contact with.
+Stated by a credit repair company, ff you encounter any illegal activity, then there are a couple of places that you can get in contact with.
 This includes the Federal Trade Commission, the Consumer Finance Protection Bureau, or your state attorney’s general office.
 Your laws vary by state, but getting in contact with your state attorney would be the best bet in order to fully abide by state laws and avoid wasting your time.